Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Introduction

 \subsection{Limitations}

-Like any empirical analysis of its kind, also our study makes assumptions and faces some limitations. \textit{First}, a central assumption that all such studies need to make for a split of the price zone are the cross-zonal line capacities.
-Transmission capacity allocation in the field is a complex task with several decision made by TSOs, that cannot easily be predicted and modeled (see Section \ref{sec:zonal-market-clearing}).
-In line with earlier studies (see Section \ref{sec:zonal-market-clearing} for a discussion), we compute market clearing solutions in which only 80\% of the transmission line limits are considered to take into account security considerations.
-With higher security margins there might be higher differences in the prices between zones. \textit{Second}, as in any simulation, the way how we compute redispatch costs can only be an approximation of real-world practices, which are complex (see decision BK8-18-0007-A by the German Bundesnetzagentur).
-For example, we do not provide a detailed accounting of curtailment costs.
-We also assume that every generator can be redispatched, but this is not the case in reality.
-So, the computed redispatch costs can only provide a lower bound, but we argue that it provides a fair comparison. \textit{Third}, our examination focuses on the German day-ahead market without incorporating neighboring countries, cross-border trades, or loop flows through other countries.
-We do incorporate {100 neighbouring nodes not in Germany though to mitigate the effect, and argue that the consideration of more nodes outside Germany will not lead to higher differences in the prices between zones in Germany but rather the opposite. } \textit{Fourth}, we do not consider investment incentives and the long-run effects of price differences.
-Such questions are considered in multi-level game-theoretical models, but these incentives also contribute to more similar prices rather than price differences across the zones \citep{ambrosius2020endogenous}. \textit{Fifth}, we assume fixed demand from the ENTSO-E dataset, neglecting the potential for demand response under nodal prices.
-Incentives for demand response would be in favour of nodal pricing rules. \textit{Sixth}, the current European market is characterized by portfolio bidding, differing from the unit-commitment bids underlying both the study by ENTSO-E and our analysis.
+Like any model-based analysis, our study makes assumptions and faces some limitations. \textit{First}, a central assumption that all such studies need to make for a BZ split are the cross-zonal line capacities.
+Transmission capacity allocation is a complex task with several decision made by TSOs, which cannot easily be predicted and modeled (see Section \ref{sec:zonal-market-clearing}).
+In line with earlier studies (see Section \ref{sec:zonal-market-clearing}), we compute market clearing solutions in which only 80\% of the transmission line limits are considered to take into account security considerations.
+With higher security margins there might be higher differences in the prices between zones, and also lower redispatch costs. \textit{Second}, as in any simulation, the way how we compute redispatch can only be an approximation of real-world practices, which are complex (see decision BK8-18-0007-A by the German Bundesnetzagentur).
+For example, we assume that every generator can be redispatched, but this is not the case in reality.
+Moreover, we do not consider countertrade measures and restrict our analysis to day-ahead redispatch.
+So, the computed redispatch costs serve only as an approximation of the redispatch costs encountered by TSOs, but we argue that they provide a fair comparison. \textit{Third}, our examination focuses on the German day-ahead market without incorporating neighboring countries, cross-border trades, or loop flows through other countries.
+We do incorporate 100 neighboring nodes not in Germany though to mitigate the effect.
+However, flows from neighboring countries could enhance congestion and, thus, lead to higher redispatch volumes and costs in Germany. \textit{Fourth}, we do not consider the long-run effects of the prices and congestion management regime corresponding to specific market clearing models.
+While this paper focuses on short-run inefficiencies, long-run inefficiencies -- such as suboptimal location choices and technology decisions for generation and consumption -- are also crucial factors to consider when evaluating a market clearing model. \textit{Fifth}, we assume fixed, inelastic demand from the ENTSO-E dataset\footnote{According to \cite{nemo2020euphemia}, demand is inelastic and must be satisfied in any feasible solution.}, neglecting the potential for demand response under nodal prices.
+Incentives for demand response would be in favor of nodal pricing rules.
+Moreover, we assume that the demand cannot be redispatched, as it is current practice in Germany. \textit{Sixth}, the current European market is characterized by portfolio bidding, differing from the unit-commitment bids underlying both the study by ENTSO-E and our analysis.
 Portfolio bids allow optimization of trades across assets and differ from those feasible in nodal market designs.
 Incorporating such considerations into our analysis would require making strong and potentially unwarranted assumptions regarding market participant behavior.
-Neither the LMP study nor we make such assumptions. \textit{Seventh}, as any other study of this sort, we do not model the intraday or forward markets. \textit{Finally}, the data set provided by ENTSO-E was constructed for the target year 2025, and it is important to acknowledge that analyses can vary based on differing assumptions regarding supply and demand.
-However, the ENTSO-E dataset represents the best source available today for such a study.
-The assumptions made for our analysis are described in Section \ref{sec:data}.
+Neither the LMP study nor we make such assumptions. \textit{Seventh}, as any other study of this sort, we do not model the intraday or forward markets. \textit{Finally}, the data set provided by ENTSO-E was constructed for the target year 2025 based on input data and assumptions collected in 2019, and might not reflect the state of the electricity market in future years.
+It is also important to acknowledge that analyses can vary based on differing assumptions regarding supply, demand and electricity grid, as well as the employed methods.
+The data assumptions made for our analysis are described in \ref{app:data}.
+We also highlight the modelling differences compared to the BZR study in \ref{app:modelling-differences}.